boldboldness/xkb-mathy/README.md

 ## To do:

-1. Properly package this code for easy install
+1. Properly package this for easy install.
 2. Iterate upon key placement.
 3. Variants upon this:
-  - Preferring "Math" characters vs "Greek" characters (e.g. ∑ vs Σ).
+  - Choosing "Math" characters vs "Greek" characters (e.g. ∑ vs Σ).
 Aesthetically I prefer the latter for plain text, as the characters are more likely to be rendered more consistently, but the unicode semantics underneath beg for the former.
 Maybe use Compose to get the math/big versions of characters?
   - To many, the numpad is useless.
 These keys could be reworked to be a huge 'Arrow' pad.
 4. The Compose Key is good, but could be much more powerful.
 The Compose key is largely focused on combining ASCII keys to create symbols, especially for adding diacritics to characters.
 On browsing various unicode blocks, most of the math characters are diacritics upon some root symbol (e.g. ⊆, which can currently be composed with ⊂ and \_).
 Would love to rework it with a wholly redone set of custom mappings.
 5. Some kind of hotkey combination to change letter variants?
 There are 10 different character sets for 'math' variants of characters in Unicode.
 The most common such characters (e.g. ℤ, ℝ, ℬ) have been separated into their own block.
 It'd be fun to have a hotkey combination to swap among the various forms.